CDCgov/RecordLinker/migrations/README.md

 ### Manual online migrations

-If you have an exisitng databse, and want to incrementally update the schema.
+If you have an existing database, and want to incrementally update the schema.
 You can run the following command to upgrade to the latest revision:

 ```sh